Community rights to buy and take over land and buildings

 In some communities, problems in the environment may be caused by the way land or assets are being used.
 There is legislation that allows community groups either to buy, rent or take over land or other assets in certain circumstances.

 Anyone interested in setting up a community group for this purpose can get help from the Community Ownership Support Service.
-This Scottish Government funded service can also provide advice to the community group once it is set up about how to buy the land or take over assets.

 There is a very helpful summary about asset transfer on the Scottish Government website.